-The most effective method in protecting your petunias from deer is to use fences.
+Using fences is the most effective method of protecting your petunias from deer.
 The deer will stay away from the plants, and the plants will be able to grow freely.

-Make sure that you put a wire fence of about 7-8 feet tall.
+Make sure you put a wire fence about 7-8 feet tall.
 You can also use the electric fence to protect the plants.

 8. Use Red Cat Eyes

-Fake red cat eyes are helpful to keep the deer from eating petunia plants.
+Fake red cat eyes are helpful in keeping the deer from eating petunia plants.